CentaurusInfra/alnair/storage-caching/k-v-store/README.md

     - performs data persistence by periodically flushing data into NFS storage
 - AlnairPod: is a [CRD](./alnairpod-operator) resource associated with a ConfigMap and a Pod, in which the latter hosts a Client container and a DLJob container.
     - Client Container: communicates with GM and share data location in Redis with DLJob.
 This container is automatically created when deploying an AlnairPod, and act as a daemon process of bridging DLJobs and Cache Cluster.
     - DLJob Container: is the container where DL training or inference jobs are running.
-Users are required to subclass our [AlnairJobDataset](./examples/lib/AlnairJobDataset.py) class and initialize the [AlnairJobDataLoader](./examples/lib/AlnairJobDataLoader.py) class, as what they do when defining Pytorch custom Dataset.
+Users are required to subclass our AlnairJobDataset class and initialize the AlnairJobDataLoader, as what they do when defining Pytorch custom Dataset.
 - Redis Cluster: is a key-value caching system deployed as a K8s StatefulSet.
     - Content hashing is executed when generating keys.
     - When data eviction is enabled, GM automatically dumps data that are likely to be evicted into NFS.